gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ArrayExt.md

 ## ArrayExt.AddTo<T>(this T[], T) Method

-(Cross-Game compatible) Return this with an Item added to it
+Return this with an Item added to it

 ```csharp
 public static T[] AddTo<T>(this T[] array, T objectToAdd)